gokhaneraslan/XTTS_V2/README.md

 # XTTS Fine-tuning Framework

-This repository contains a framework for fine-tuning [Coqui-AI's TTS](https://github.com/coqui-ai/TTS) XTTS model, specialized for multilingual (with focus on Turkish) text-to-speech applications.
+This repository contains a framework for fine-tuning [Coqui-AI's TTS](https://github.com/coqui-ai/TTS) XTTS_V2 model, specialized for multilingual text-to-speech applications.
 It provides tools for both standard fine-tuning and LoRA (Low-Rank Adaptation) based fine-tuning.

 ## 📋 Overview

-This project builds upon the XTTS model from Coqui-AI TTS to provide:
+This project builds upon the XTTS_V2 model from Coqui-AI TTS to provide:

-1. **Full Model Fine-tuning**: Traditional full parameter fine-tuning for XTTS
+1. **Full Model Fine-tuning**: Traditional full parameter fine-tuning for XTTS_V2
 2. **LoRA Fine-tuning**: Memory-efficient fine-tuning using Low-Rank Adaptation
 3. **Inference Scripts**: Tools to synthesize speech using both standard and LoRA-adapted models
 4. **Support for Turkish**: Special focus on Turkish language support, but adaptable to other languages